 I’m an avid lover of good TV.
 I have so many subscription services similar to the kind found at https://att-bundles.com/att-tv/.
-In fact, my friends will come to me and ask me what shows to watch because they know I’ve seen so many.
+In fact, my friends will often come to me and ask me what shows to watch because they know I’ve seen so many.
 Based on their preferences I usually do a good job of suggesting the right shows (if I do say so myself).
 Also, I love nothing more than finding ways to watch television for free.
 If you would like to learn about some of the innovative ways that you can watch some of your favorite tv shows and movies for free, you can click here.
-The fact is, once it’s good i’ll watch it.
+The fact is, once I know that a show is good I will watch it.
 So I thought, why not share some shows with my readers as well.
 First up is the spy/crime series.
-The following are my suggestions, I hope you like.
+The following are my suggestions, I hope you like them.
 If you do start watching feel free to tweet me about the good parts.
 I don’t mind reliving the drama!

 - Pine Gap: This one takes place in a joint intelligence facility between the USA & Australia.
 I’d consider this one a slow burner because I started and stopped it on Netflix but when I hunkered down I was very happy I did.
 I’d say give it one or two episodes for it to start shaping up.
 As of March 2019 a season 2 has not been announced BUT we are hopeful.